Turkey is straying from its successful rise with recent heated rhetoric against Israel, write Michael Werz and Ken Sofer.

 Issue Brief The Yemeni president's forced departure provides a window for more direct U.S. engagement to resolve the crisis in the country, write Ken Gude and Ken Sofer.

-Ken Sofer is a Policy Analyst with the National Security and International Policy team at American Progress, where his work focuses primarily on U.S. policy in the Middle East and China.
-Ken graduated from the University of Southern California, where he studied political science and international relations with a focus on U.S. foreign policy.
-He […]
+Ken Sofer is the Associate Director for National Security and International Policy at American Progress, where his work focuses on U.S. policy in the Middle East and the Asia-Pacific.
+In his three years at American Progress, Ken has authored 35 public policy papers; organized senior delegations to China, the United Arab Emirates, Jordan, and Israel; […]